USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Control Measure Properties

-**Step 2-8: View the Control Measure Properties.** Click on the `Properties` tab on the View Control Measure window to see the data that are available from this tab.
-Each row in the Properties table corresponds to a different "property record" in the database.
+**Step 2-9: View the Control Measure Properties.** Click on the `Properties` tab on the View Control Measure window to see the data that are available from this tab.
+Each row in the Properties tab corresponds to a different "property record" in the database.
 A property record allows for generic information to be stored about the control measures (e.g., metadata).
 The control measures example in [Figure 3-14](#properties_tab_of_view_control_measure_window) shows property information that happened to be archived from the AirControlNET software when the measures were transferred into the CMDB.

 <a id=properties_tab_of_view_control_measure_window></a>